Effun-141/Effun-141.github.io/_posts/2022-09-28-Design of an Autonomous Vehicle System Based on ROS for Multi-Vehicle Interaction Scenarios.md

 layout: post
 title:  "Design of an Autonomous Vehicle System Based on ROS for Multi-Vehicle Interaction Scenarios"
 info: "Simulate the process of an autonomous vehicle driving on the road."
-tech: "Outcomes:A complete and versatile development platform for unmanned vehicles."
+tech: "Outcomes: A complete and versatile development platform for unmanned vehicles."
 type: Brief introduction
 ---